vaibhavsinghal87/js-notes/Git commands quick ref.md

 git remote show origin : shows  information about a particular remote.
 git remote rename origin newRemoteName
 git remote rm <remote-name> : removes a remote.
+git remote add upstream https://github.com/<original-owner>/<original-repository>.git : add original repository that you forked from as remote.

 git fetch [remote-name] : The command goes out to that remote project and pulls down all the data from that remote project that you don’t have yet.